 The ingredients needed for the recipe, are shown in the photo below.
 They are all simple and easy to find at the local supermarket.

 As you can see, the recipe calls for:

-- milk chocolate: you can use chocolate melts, chocolate bits or a block of chocolate broken into pieces.
+- Milk chocolate: you can use chocolate melts, chocolate bits or a block of chocolate broken into pieces.
 I recommend using cooking chocolate as you can get mixed results with regular chocolate.